declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::firewalld

-R_profile::Linux::Firewalld

-Manage firewalld using crayfishx-firewalld.
 Accepts base plus additional options for each set of rule resources being managed for easy managment using hiera.

 * **See also**
 https://forge.puppet.com/crayfishx/firewalld